-Under the overarching theme of Rethinking STEM Higher Education, the 2021 STEM conference will provide an opportunity to reflect on, learn from, and further progress our responses to the COVID-19 crisis, to ensure that our approaches to STEM education are more resilient, effective and inclusive and to identify the new opportunities that have arisen from the pandemic.
+Under the overarching theme of Rethinking STEM Higher Education, the 2021 STEM conference provided an opportunity to reflect on, learn from, and further progress our responses to the COVID-19 crisis, to ensure that approaches to STEM education are more resilient, effective and inclusive as well as identifying new opportunities that have arisen from the pandemic.

 The outbreak of COVID-19 has shaken the world and changed our lives, possibly forever.
 The STEM disciplines, and their staff, have been in the forefront of leading our national response to the virus: working collaboratively with medical institutions and industry to design and update life-saving equipment for the NHS; undertaking national and international research initiatives to understand the virus and its global spread; exploring all avenues to expedite the creation of a vaccine; and not least in redesigning curricula to ensure STEM students receive a learning experience that meets expectations and learning outcomes despite being in lockdown.

-The conference will take place over a single day, delivered via our virtual conference platform.
-It will feature a programme of live keynote speakers and panel sessions, plus live parallel workshops and interactive breakout sessions, an extensive programme of on-demand oral presentations and a virtual poster exhibition.
+The conference took place over a single day, delivered via our virtual conference platform.
+It featured a programme of live keynote speakers and panel sessions, plus live parallel workshops and interactive breakout sessions, an extensive programme of on-demand oral presentations and a virtual poster exhibition.

 Join the conversation at #STEMConf21